frankkopp/FrankyGo/README.md

 Chess engines offer a lot of different challenges in many aspects of a programming language.
-E.g. efficient data types and data structures, high performance code where even nanoseconds count, reading an opening book from files and creating a cache, bit twiddling, caches, recursion, unit testing, performance testing and optimization, logging, configurations, communicationwith other processes over pipes (UCI protocol), protocol implementation, etc.
+E.g. efficient data types and data structures, high performance code where even nanoseconds count, reading an opening book from files and creating a cache, bit twiddling, caches, recursion, unit testing, performance testing and optimization, logging, configurations, communication with other processes over pipes (UCI protocol), protocol implementation, etc.

 Especially the high performance code is something I'm interested in.
 The usual advice in programming